Graduate Admission Requirements for School of Nursing

 - Resume or Curriculum Vitae

-- Completion of an undergraduate or graduate statistics course with a grade of “C” or higher
+- Completion of an undergraduate statistics course with a grade of “C” or better

-- Minimum of one year (2,080 hours) of current continuous full-time nursing experience as an RN, preferably in acute care
+- Minimum of one year (2,080 hours) of full-time nursing experience, preferably acute care

 - Current BLS certification